Certified Ohio Radon Specialists

 1

-In Central Ohio, there are significant natural deposits of uranium found in glacial deposits and shale.
-As uranium undergoes radioactive decay, it generates radium and radon.
+In Central Ohio, there are significant natural deposits of uranium found in glacial materials and shale formations.
+As uranium breaks down through radioactive decay, it produces radium and radon gas.

-The Environmental Protection Agency (EPA) has set the current radon action level at four picocuries of radon per liter of air (4 pCi/L).
-In central Ohio, most counties have a high likelihood of radon presence, with indoor radon levels predicted to exceed the EPA action level on average.
-According to a study cited by the Ohio Department of Natural Resources Department of Geological Survey, 38% of Ohio's 88 counties exhibited average indoor radon levels above 4.0 pCi/L, while Licking County's average surpassed 8.0 pCi/L. Seven Ohio counties—Carroll, Fairfield, Franklin, Harrison, Knox, Pickaway, and Ross—recorded average indoor radon concentrations ranging from 6 to 8 pCi/L.
+The Environmental Protection Agency (EPA) has established an action level of 4 picocuries of radon per liter of air (4 pCi/L).
+In Central Ohio, many counties have a high likelihood of elevated radon levels, with indoor radon levels often exceeding the EPA action threshold.
+According to a study cited by the Ohio Department of Natural Resources, 38% of Ohio’s 88 counties have average indoor radon levels above 4.0 pCi/L, with Licking County showing an average above 8.0 pCi/L. Several counties—including Carroll, Fairfield, Franklin, Harrison, Knox, Pickaway, and Ross—reported average indoor radon concentrations between 6 and 8 pCi/L.

-The concentration of radon in the soil depends on the soil's chemistry, which varies from house to house.
-Radon levels in the soil can range from a few hundred to several thousands of pCi/L in the air.
-The amount of radon that enters a house from the soil is influenced by weather conditions, soil porosity, soil moisture, and the suction within the house.
+Radon levels in the soil are determined by the soil's chemistry, which can vary greatly even between neighboring houses.
+Soil radon concentrations can range from a few hundred to several thousand pCi/L. The amount of radon entering a home from the soil is influenced by factors such as weather conditions, soil porosity, moisture levels, and the suction or air pressure within the house.

 Ohio Radon Levels by Zip Code